tristanmcooper/Creating-a-Grading-Script/labReport5.md

 cd student-submission

 # Searching for the path with the file in it
-# USED CHAT-CPT TO PRODUCE THIS LINE BELOW
+# USED CHAT-CPT TO PRODUCE THE TWO LINES BELOW
 list_examples_path=$(find . -name "ListExamples.java" -print -quit)
 if [[ -n $list_examples_path ]]; then
     echo 'Correct file found in submission: "ListExamples.java"'